goland10/vmware-snapshot-maintenance/README.md

-# vmware-snapshot-maintenance
+# VMware Snapshot deletion Automation
-Delete snapshots through the vCenter with Ansible
+Delete VMs snapshots through the vCenter with Ansible
-# VMware Snapshot Management Automation

-A streamlined Ansible utility for reporting and cleaning up aged VMware snapshots across multiple datacenters using the [community.vmware collection](https://docs.ansible.com).

 ## 🚀 Overview
-This automation maintains VMs storage health by identifying and removing snapshots older than a specified threshold.
-It leverages `govc` for precise sizing and generates CSV reports for auditing.
+This automation solves the operational risks caused by unmanaged VMware snapshots across multiple datacenters.

+In large vSphere environments, snapshots are often created for maintenance or troubleshooting and then forgotten.
+Over time, they consume datastore space, degrade VM performance, extend backup windows, and can even cause datastore exhaustion or VM connectivity issues.

+The Ansible playbook automates the identification, reporting, and removal of snapshots older than a defined retention threshold (for example 7, 15, 60, or 180 days).
+It dynamically builds inventory per datacenter, calculates snapshot age, retrieves snapshot size (using `govc`), and either generates reports or removes outdated snapshots.

+By enforcing a retention policy, reducing manual effort, and producing audit-friendly reports, this automation minimizes storage bloat and operational risk while keeping snapshot management consistent and controlled at scale.

 ### Key Features
 *   **Aged Cleanup:** Deletes snapshots exceeding a defined `day` threshold.